ashvion/plutort/README.md

 **PlutoRT**

-PlutoRT is a research tool that leverages LLM and NLP technologies, using Gemini 2.5 Flash as its core API for content analysis and chatbot features.
+-PlutoRT is a research tool that leverages LLM and NLP technologies, using Gemini 2.5 Flash as its core API for content analysis and chatbot features.

 Live Demo: https://plutort.vercel.app/

 **Features**

-Analyze articles and web content using AI
+-Analyze articles and web content using AI

-Chatbot powered by advanced LLMs (Gemini 2.5 Flash, easily upgradable) Summarization, keyword extraction, and sentiment analysis User-friendly interface with shadcn-ui and Tailwind CSS Secure environment variable management (see .gitignore)
+-Chatbot powered by advanced LLMs (Gemini 2.5 Flash, easily upgradable)

+-Summarization, keyword extraction, and sentiment analysis

+-User-friendly interface with shadcn-ui and Tailwind CSS

+-Secure environment variable management (see .gitignore)

 **Tech Stack**
 Vite